Do NOT click on that email link

 Do NOT install!

 If you happen to click on a link from an email and it asks you to download or install something, do NOT do it!
 If it automatically downloads something, delete the downloaded file immediately and then empty your recycle bin (if applicable).
+You should then run a full virus scan on your system.

 Do NOT log in!